How to Improve Your Accuracy as a Medical Coder

-If you are a medical coder, you will already know how important it is to be accurate with your coding.
+If you are a medical coder at medical coding companies, you will already know how important it is to be accurate with your coding.
 After all, if you make mistakes, it could have serious implications for your employer.
 If coding is inaccurate, the insurance company could delay a payment, only pay a part of it, or refuse to pay it completely, leaving the medical facility with a loss of revenue.

 Inaccurate coding can also have an impact on the patient.
 If you coded their diagnosis incorrectly, it could leave incorrect information on their file and affect the type of care they receive.